dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0801.md

 ## 8.0

-The Open-Closed Principle (OCP) was coined in 1988 by Bertrand Meyer.1 It says:
+The Open-Closed Principle (OCP) was coined in 1988 by Bertrand Meyer.
+[1]

-A software artifact should be open for extension but closed for modification.
+It says: A software artifact should be open for extension but closed for modification.

 In other words, the behavior of a software artifact ought to be extendible, without having to modify that artifact.